robmok/code_gridCell/README.md

 3. Create an empty data directory in the working directory for data to live (data_gridCell)

-- OR: download data directory data_gridCell from osf (https://osf.io/2dz3x/)
+- OR: download data directory data_gridCell from osf (https://osf.io/2dz3x/) to load up results

 ## Examples

+NOTE: In most scripts, I run them cell by cell (Section by section) using cmd+return (for mac) or ctrl+enter (windows).
+They will run if you run the whole script, but for some (e.g. plotting scripts), a lot of windows may pop up.

 ### Simple example to test things are working

 Script: covering_map_batch_run.m (to set up learning phase simulations)